Alex-Sheardown/Pretty-Good-Privacy-Encryptor---Decryptor/README.md

 - Implement encryption and decryption functions.
 - Develop a simple UI prototype.
 - Test usability and security measures.
-- Allow for certification of keys within the software

 If you have any questions, feel free to reach out!